What is psychotherapy?

 What should I expect?

 Usually we would arrange a time to meet for one or two initial consultation sessions.
+These can be either online or at my practice room in Kinsale, depending upon your preference and needs.
 During these sessions I will invite you to say a little about whatever it is that prompted you to seek therapy and I will encourage you to ask any questions that might help you decide whether I am the right person for you to work with.
 We will also take some time to discuss confidentiality, practicalities and contract.

 Once we have agreed to work together, the process becomes organic and will develop at a pace which feels right for you.
 I aim to provide a safe space where whatever needs to emerge can find expression.
 This usually involves talking and listening, but non-verbal communication, together with creative forms of expression, such as dreams and daydreams, movement, guided imagination, music, tears, laughter, images, etc. are all encouraged and welcome as equally valuable in the process of exploration.
-We will initially meet at my practice room in Kinsale.
+We will initially meet at my practice room in Kinsale or online, with options for working outdoors when appropriate.

 Some difficulties can be resolved quite quickly.
 Others take more time to work through.
 Therapy is offered on an open-ended basis.
 It usually comes to a planned end whenever it feels right for you to stop.